theNestruo/msx-msxlib/doc/chapter1.md

 Pass 2...
 Generating Output...
 Finished in 0.06 seconds.

+(...)
 ```

 If there are errors, most likely cause is that the required tools are not available in the path.
-Either modify your path to include them, or edit the `makefile` file to prepend the proper path for each tool in the `# tools` section.
-If you prefer to keep your MSXlib installation self-contained, you can create a `bin` folder with all the required tools and edit the `makefile` file accordingly.
+Either modify your path to include them, or edit the `config.makefile` file to prepend the proper path for each tool in the `# tools` section.
+If you prefer to keep your MSXlib installation self-contained, you can create a `bin` folder with all the required tools and edit the `config.makefile` file accordingly.

 What happened here?
-The default target of the makefile (`default: compile`) tries to compile the example .rom files (`ROMS`, i.e.: `minimal.rom`, `basic.rom`, and `snake.rom`).
+The default target of the examples makefile (`default: compile`) tries to compile the example .rom files (`ROMS`, i.e.: `minimal.rom`, `basic.rom`, `snake.rom`, etc.).
 Each of this files depends on it own source code, the MSXlib source code, and shared data.
 As the shared data files do not exist (yet), they are created from the .pcx source images following the rules defined in the makefile.
 Once the dependencies are satisfied, the source code is assembled.

 If you opted for the makefile-less path, your script should be similar to this: